reduzent/netpd-website/content/docs/faq/index.md

 Also, make sure to leave the `callback` setting disabled.
 Enabling this is only useful for lowlatency setup.
 Enabling this while using JACK will completely disable any buffers.

+Another important parameter is the samplerate.
+The instruments dealing with samples and live audio (like [ripple](/instruments/ripple) or [evil](/instruments/evil)) don't perform any resampling.
+Thus, it's crucial that all peers use a common samplerate.
+For historic reasons, **netpd** settled on 44100 Hz.
+Recent versions of **netpd** warn when a different sr is detected.